Skip to content

 Economic participation for the citizens and municipalities site

-Financial participation for the community through lease payments, electricity yields according to EEG §6 and trade tax revenue
+Financial participation for the municipality through lease payments and trade tax revenues

 Schöller SI with regional resident employees as a long-term contact